top of page

 The Good Intentions — and the Common Problem

 Most agents truly want to help.
-They care about their buyers, they want to review contracts, and they want to be part of every step.
+They care about their buyers, want to review contracts, and wish to be part of every step.
 That’s what makes them great in traditional real estate.

-But in the auction world, those same instincts can cause miscommunication, delay, and confusion.
+However, in the auction world, those same instincts can lead to miscommunication, delays, and confusion.

 An auction isn’t a traditional sale.
 The property sells as-is, where-is, with no contingencies, no negotiations, and pre-set terms.
-When a REALTOR starts “reviewing the contract” or “offering advice” like it’s a standard purchase, it often sends mixed messages to the buyer—making them second-guess, hesitate, or misunderstand how the auction really works.
+When a REALTOR starts “reviewing the contract” or “offering advice” as if it’s a standard purchase, it often sends mixed messages to the buyer.
+This can make them second-guess, hesitate, or misunderstand how the auction really works.

 That’s how deals fall apart before they even start.
-(We find more times than not - the agent is desperate need of the commission check - and that feeling is tough.
-They are so worried about not getting it - they get tunnel vision and can't sit back and let us do the job.)
+We often find that agents are in desperate need of the commission check.
+This feeling can be overwhelming.
+They become so worried about not getting it that they get tunnel vision and can't sit back to let us do our job.

 Why REALTORS Aren’t a Party to the Transaction at Auction